 So far this itinerary for Perth has only had one day in actual Perth!
 So let’s spend a day exploring more of what Perth has on offer – based on its fabulous food!
 Mix and match from my list below to plan a perfect foodie day!

 - Head to Northbridge for Dim Sum.
 Northbridge is a thriving dining and nightlife area just north of the CBD.
-It is home to a variety of cuisines but does lean towards Asian and Italian.
+It is home to various cuisines but does lean towards Asian and Italian.
 I highly recommend Juicy Bao Bao – don’t miss their wontons in homemade spicy sauce.

 - Have fish and chips with the black Swans on Matilda Bay.
-Lovely Matilda Bay is just outside the Perth CBD and is a natural bay in the Swan River.
+Lovely Matilda Bay is just outside the Perth CBD and a natural Swan River bay.
 It is home to many photogenic and rather pushy black swans and some great fish and chips – check out the Bayside Kitchen.

-Matilda Bay is also very close to renowned Perth Instagram spot the Blue Boatshed.
+Matilda Bay is also very close to the renowned Perth Instagram spot the Blue Boatshed.

 - Enjoy brunch with a view in Peppermint Grove.
 This high-end Perth suburb has some more very photogenic boatsheds as well as the fantastic Freshwaters restaurant.
 Order your brunch inside and then take a seat on the lovely deck and look out over the swan river.

-Perth Itinerary 7 Days: Take a Big Day Trip
+Perth 7 Days Itinerary: Take a Big Day Trip

 The region is deserving of its own dedicated trip but if you don’t have the time or the inclination to move from your boutique hotel take a Margaret River day trip.